saapooch/Carl-Chandra-Analysis/README.md

 # Carl-Chandra Analysis
-A Growing Model for Technical Analysis
+A growing framework and set of strategies for interday quantitative trading

 ## Contributors
 The model was developed by: